 A Quick Overview

-Located in the Dominican Republic’s easternmost end, Punta Cana offers everything your heart desires: paradisiacal beaches, all-inclusive resorts, pumping nightlife, and fun activities.
+Located in the Dominican Republic’s easternmost end, Punta Cana offers everything your heart desires: paradisiacal white sand beaches, all-inclusive resorts, pumping nightlife, and fun activities.

 Over the years, it has become one of the most popular destinations in the Caribbean, and as a result it has more of a tourist vibe than Santo Domingo.
 It also has more activities geared towards tourists than the capital city, and definitely is the better choice if you want sun, sea, and sand.